Brat Farrar

-Brat Farrar is a 1949 crime novel by Josephine Tey, based in part on The Tichborne Claimant.
+Brat Farrar is a 1949 crime novel by Josephine Tey, based in part on the Tichborne case.

 Plot

 The story is about the Ashbys, an English country-squire family.
 Their centuries-old family estate is Latchetts, in the fictional village of Clare, near the south coast of England.
 It takes place in the late 1940s, after World War II.

 The Ashby family consists of Beatrice Ashby ("Aunt Bee"), a spinster of about 50, and the four children of her late brother Bill: Simon, 20; Eleanor, 18–19 and the twins Jane and Ruth, 9.

 Bill and his wife Nora died eight years earlier.
 Since then, the Ashbys have been short of money.
 Bee has kept the estate going by turning the family stable into a profitable business and combining breeding, selling and training horses with riding lessons.
 When Simon turns 21, he will inherit Latchetts and a large trust fund left by his mother.

 Simon had a twin brother, Patrick, who was older than him by a few minutes, but soon after Bill and Nora died, Patrick had disappeared and left what was taken to be a suicide note.

 The title character, Brat Farrar, is a young man recently returned to England from America.
 He was a foundling.
 At the age of 13, the orphanage placed him in an office job but he ran away instead.
 He ended up in the western US, where he worked at ranches and stables for several years and became an expert horseman, until a fall injured his leg, leaving him with a limp.

 On a street in London, someone completely unknown to Brat greets him as "Simon".
 The stranger is Alec Loding, a second-rate actor.
 He knows the Ashby family intimately and sees a way to help his own fortunes.

 Alec's idea is for Brat to impersonate Simon's missing twin, Patrick, and, as the elder brother, claim the trust and the estate.
 Alec remembers a great deal about the Ashbys, Latchetts and the village, which will allow him to coach Brat on all of the background details.
 In return, Brat will give him a share of the money.
 Brat is reluctant but eventually agrees, especially when he hears about the horses.

-After two weeks of tutoring, Brat appears at the office of the Ashby family solicitor by saying he adopted the name "Brat Farrar" after he had run away.
+After two weeks of tutoring, Brat appears at the office of the Ashby family solicitor saying he adopted the name "Brat Farrar" after he had run away.
 He gives his own story as the account of Patrick's missing years.
-Mr Sandal informs Bee, who meets Brat and is also convinced.
+Mr Sandal informs Bee, who meets Brat and is convinced.
 Over the next two weeks, Sandal verifies Brat's story.
 The family receives "Patrick" at Latchetts.

 His presence leads to the discovery of Patrick's actual fate of being murdered by Simon.
 The final confrontation leaves Simon dead and Brat in hospital.
 There, Bee's Uncle Charles identifies Brat as an illegitimate son of Bee's wastrel cousin, Walter.